Cinema of Eritrea: Gallery

-The history of cinema in Eritrea dates back to the country's colonial rule under the Kingdom of Italy.
-In connection with the growth of Italian cinema in the 1930s, so too did the rise of cinema occur in Asmara, Eritrea.
-In 1937, Asmara's Opera was converted into a dual-use theatre and cinema.
-By the following year, Asmara had a total of nine movie theatres.

-The Italian missionary film was first introduced in a 1922 work produced in the country by Capuchin monks collaborating with the colonial government.
-Despite the country's independence, film screenings in Eritrea are mostly still confined to English and Italian language movies.
+Production

 Films like Eva Nera were produced in Eritrea and shown the culture and differences between the Eritrean people.
 Directed by Giuliano Tomei, it was told through a viewpoint of Domenico Meccoli.

 European influence continues to this day, such as "European Film Weeks", which have been held annually for the last 15 years.
 Almost 100% of the films produced in Eritrea fall under the "Fiction" category.

+The National Union of Eritrean Youth and Students owns three cinemas, including The Impero cinema, but there is no film school per se in the country.
+The government gets involved in financing film projects, but only those that demonstrate a moral stance.